 fascinating . . .
 Veitch brings the story vividly to life - Sydney Morning Herald on Michael Veitch's Barney Greatrex

-Michael Veitch is well known as an author, actor, comedian and former ABC television and radio presenter.
-His books include the critically acclaimed accounts of Australian airmen in World War II, 44 Days, Heroes of the Skies, Fly, Flak and Barney Greatrex.
+Michael Veitch is well known as an author, actor and former ABC television and radio presenter.
+His books include the critically acclaimed accounts of Australian airmen in World War II, 44 Days, Heroes of the Skies, Fly, Flak, Barney Greatrex, Turning Point and The Battle of the Bismarck Sea.
 He lives in the Yarra Valley, outside Melbourne.